Non-American Spouse: Claiming Spousal Exemption

 The answer proved to be somewhat elusive, with various tax preparers giving various interpretations, due to somewhat unclear wording in IRS publications.
 IRS Publication 501 Exemptions, Standard Deduction and Filing Information that in this situation, one can claim an exemption for your spouse only if the spouse had “no gross income”.
 IRS Publication 54 Tax Guide for U.S. Citizens and Resident Aliens Abroad says the same thing, specifying that the nonresident alien spouse can have no gross income “ for U.S. tax purposes”.

-ACA thanks the IRS office in Paris for answering this with clear guidance:
+ACA thanks the US Embassy in Paris for answering this with clear guidance:

 “Please be advised that it is permissible and lawful under IRS rules to claim the spousal exemption (for the non-US spouse) when married filing separately.